Fighting Cancer with a Famous Poison

 Charles E. and Emma H. Morrison Professor of Chemistry and Professor of Molecular Biosciences, Weinberg College of Arts & Sciences; Professor of Medicine, Division of Hematology and Oncology, Feinberg School of Medicine

-Inaugural Director, Chemistry of Life Processes Institute
+Founding Director, Chemistry of Life Processes Institute

 Director, Center for Developmental Therapeutics